7 accounting apps that will make your clients love you

 We've written a separate guide on apps that will help accountants and bookkeepers run their practice.
 This guide focuses on seven types of apps that will make life easier for your clients.

 Good payment systems can double the speed at which bills are paid.
 Imagine what that could do for your clients’ cash flow.

 Point-of-sale apps turn a smartphone or tablet into a portable cash register, which can be a really inexpensive way to start selling.
 These systems also allow staff to go and serve customers where they are, rather than creating a bottleneck at the counter.

 - For clients who send invoices

 Invoices are just about always paid late.
-But when they go out with instant payment options like Paypal, credit card, or online payment, accounts are settled faster.
+But when they go out with instant payment options like GoCardless, Stripe, credit card, or online payment, accounts are settled faster.
 In some cases, money comes in twice as quickly.

 See payment accounting apps (and reviews).

 2. Make annoying receipts and data entry go away

 Keeping records of transactions is one of the great pains of small business ownership.
 Holding on to physical bills and receipts only adds to the trouble.
 It’s such a chore that most clients procrastinate and you end up harassing them for data at the end of each financial year.

 Do everyone a favour and automate the process.
 Smart accounting technology makes it easy for clients to upload bills and receipts using their desktop, mobile device, email or scanner – giving you access to the documents you need, when you need them.
 The software reads the picture, transcribes the purchase data, and sends it into their accounting software.